giorgiop/nips15workshop/CFP.md

 ### Important dates

-- Submission **deadline for papers and demos**: October 20 2015
+- Submission **deadline for papers and demos**: October 10 2015
-- Notification of acceptance: November 3 2015
+- Notification of acceptance: October 27 2015
 - Notification of acceptance on the Journal of Privacy and Confidentiality: TBA
 - Workshop day: December 12 2015